Unlocking new value with tax innovation has been saved

 Driving tax function effectiveness with technology and talent

 Deloitte's latest Global tax management survey took stock of the global tax risks today’s leaders face and the priorities they’ve set.
-The first two articles in our four-part series spotlighting key insights from the survey results explain the different ways tax leaders define value and the critical role tax innovation plays in delivering it.
+Our four-part series spotlights key insights from the survey results to explain the different ways tax leaders define value and the critical roles tax innovation, talent, and operations play in delivering it.

 - Varying definitions of value in global tax

 - Turning that value vision into reality through tax innovation